The ghosts of forgotten things: A study on size after forgetting

-The next section introduces the concept of forgetting.
-The most significant part of the definition is that forgetting is not a one-in/one-out transformation.
-Because of equivalence, forgetting can be expressed in several ways.
-Rather than preferring one over the others, forgetting is defined as a relation between formulae: $F'$ expresses forgetting $x$ from $F$.
-As every other formula $F''$ equivalent to $F'$ does.
-Some equivalent formulation of forgetting are given, and some ways to compute a formula that expresses forgetting.
+The main results of this article are the complexity characterization of this problem in the Horn and general propositional case: the problem is \Dp-hard and belongs to \S{2} when the formula is Horn; it is \Dptwo-hard and in \S{3} for arbitrary CNF formulae.
+A detailed plan of the article follows.

-Diving straight into the complexity analysis would present a problem: while membership of forgetting to certain complexity classes is easy to prove, hardness is not.
-The problem is that many formulae are equivalent to any given one, the same that made minimization without forgetting difficult to computationally classify.
-A mechanism that simplifies the task is to ensure that some parts of the formula remain after minimization.
-These parts act as guides that keep the formula in a certain shape.
-A similar idea is to ensure that some clauses survive forgetting and then minimization: that of superredundancy.
-It has its own section because of the number and length of the involved proofs.
-Another motivation is that it may be useful beyond hardness proof, in the more general class of existence proofs.
+After Section~\ref{section-preliminaries} introduces some basic concepts like resolution, Section~\ref{section-forget} formally defines forgetting and gives some results about size.
+Thanks to equivalence, forgetting can be expressed in several ways: if $F'$ expresses forgetting some variables from a formula, every formula $F''$ equivalent to $F'$ does.
+Some equivalent formulations of forgetting are given, as well as some ways to compute forgetting.